ibm-cloud-docs/appid/ts_saml.md

 **Why it's happening**

-{{site.data.keyword.appid_short_notm}} sends an opaque parameter known as `RelayState` as part of the authentication request.
+{{site.data.keyword.appid_short_notm}} sends an opaque parameter that is known as `RelayState` as part of the authentication request.
 If you do not see the parameter in your response, your identity provider might not be configured to return it correctly.
 The `RelayState` takes the following form.

 ```
 https://idp.example.org/SAML2/SSO/Redirect?SAMLRequest=request&RelayState=token